cainmagi/Dockerfiles/manual.md

 ### Usage: first launch

 :warning: Please pay attention to this section.
-This feature is firstly introduced in [`1.6`](git-xubuntu-1-6) version.
-To avoid the authority issues, any user who intends to use the VNC desktop need to use the following method to register the user id and VNC password for the first time.
+This feature is first introduced in [`1.6`](git-xubuntu-1-6) version.
+To avoid authority issues, any user who intends to use the VNC desktop needs to use the following method to register the user id and VNC password for the first time.

 When using this image for the first time, users need to run the following command.
 Only the image name and tag need to be changed according to the needs.